Discover Swiss Financial Secrets That Maximize Your Money!

 Buy on SIX - Interactive Brokers Fixed or Tiered

 These results are pretty interesting.
 We can see that for small operations, the tiered pricing is slightly cheaper than fixed pricing.
 But once we reach 5000 CHF orders, fixed pricing becomes cheaper.
 And as order sizes increase, the gap between both pricing schemes grows.
+When we go over 500’000, the tiered pricing becomes cheaper again.
+And for large operations, tiered can be very significantly cheaper.

 So, to buy on SIX, you should use tiered pricing for small operations and fixed pricing once you start doing large options.
+And if you end up doing very massive operations, tiered pricing is great again.

 European Stock Exchange (Euronext)